 ‘Something Wicked this Way Comes’: Order and Conflict in Renaissance England

 This seven-week, 5ECTS course will look at the role of conflict in Renaissance literature.
-It will deal with the following major texts along with various other shorter ones/excerpts:
+It will include the following texts:

-- Marlowe’s Edward II and The Jew of Malta
+- Christopher Marlowe’s Edward II and The Jew of Malta

 Aspects of conflict that will be discussed include: